-Business loans are often an important part of launching and growing a small business.
-However, it can be easy to get in serious trouble when taking on debt.
-Some lenders may include terms and hidden fees in loan agreements that cause debt to balloon and could put your business in serious financial trouble.
+Business loans are often an important aspect of launching and growing a small business.
+However, it’s easy to get in serious trouble when taking on debt.
+Some lenders may include terms and hidden fees in loan agreements that cause debt to balloon – which can potentially put your business in significant financial trouble.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.